Technical SEO

 Google Priorities on Sitemaps

 • Sitemap size must be limited to 50MB (uncompressed) or 50,000 URLs.
-If larger, create multiple sitemaps or a sitemap index file to track search performance in Search Console.
+If larger, create multiple sitemaps or a sitemap index file to track search performance in the Search Console.

-• The sitemap must be UTF-8 encoded and hosted anywhere on your site, but for maximum impact, submit it through Search Console or place it at the site root.
+• The sitemap must be UTF-8 encoded and hosted anywhere on your site, but for maximum impact, submit it through the Search Console or place it at the site root.

 • All tag values in XML sitemaps must be entity escaped.